 Fiverr: love Fiverr and have used it as a customer and wrote more in detail about profiting from it (see it here); like the other sites you can use as a customer or profit by taking on gigs; post your service, price and delivery time frame to get started

 These sites make it really easy for you to get started and learn to profit by freelancing your skills to bring in extra cash.

 You have the opportunity to make a little spending money or replace your salary.

-Tell us below your experience with freelancing.
+Tell us about your experience with freelancing.